Dragneel343/Projects-for-CS246/Hello World/README.md

 # Overview

 this program says hello to the World.
-Demonstrates Python.
+Demonstrates the use of Python with Visual Studio Code and Github.

 # Devlopment Environment